gatsbyjs/gatsby/packages/gatsby-plugin-netlify/README.md

 ### Redirects

-You can create redirects using the [`createRedirect`](https://www.gatsbyjs.org/docs/bound-action-creators/#createRedirect) function.
+You can create redirects using the [`createRedirect`](https://www.gatsbyjs.org/docs/bound-action-creators/#createRedirect) action.

 An example: